Comparative, Evolutionary and Developmental Psychology: Origins of Mind (MSc) 2025 entry

 The MSc in Comparative, Evolutionary and Developmental Psychology is a one-year taught postgraduate programme run by the School of Psychology and Neuroscience.

-The modules are taught by renowned researchers, and students normally have the opportunity to conduct an independent research project.
+The modules are taught by renowned researchers, and students normally have the opportunity to conduct a research project that is supervised by world-leading experts.

 Highlights